shreyaskorde16/FedFitTech/README.md

 **6.1 FedFitTech Result**

+<p align="center"> This repository contains the necessary code and resources to reproduce the baseline results presented in the experimental section of the original paper: **FedFitTech**.
+Note that values such as F1 scores and server rounds may vary **slightly** due to differences in hardware, software environments, and random initialization.
+For a comprehensive overview, detailed illustrations of the graphs and results are provided below.
+All graphs and results are conveniently stored in the `FedFitTech/Results_to_compare` directory. </p>

+> \[!Note\]
+> Upon running the experiment, a `FedFitTech/Flower_log` folder will be generated, containing all the plots and CSV files.

 Figure 2 illustrates the mean F1 score for all clients using FedFitTech over 100 global rounds.
 <p align="center">
   <img src="FedFitTech/Results_to_compare/F1_scores_baseline.svg" width="85%" />